MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-app.md

 ---
 title: Use your prompt in Power Apps
-description: Learn how to use your custom prompt in Power Apps.
+description: Learn how to use your prompt in Power Apps.
 author: phil-cmd
 contributors:
   - phil-cmd